This page includes technical information about what goes out on E-Claims.

-The e-claim note on the Procedure Edit window is limited to 80 characters.
+Procedure Info window, E-claim Note: limited to 80 characters.
 This note is sent on e-claims in the NTE segment of loop 2400 in version 4010, and in the SV3 segment of loop 2400 in version 5010.
-Again, the 80 character limit is a restriction of the standard electronic format and is beyond our control.
+Again, the 80-character limit is a restriction of the standard electronic format and is beyond our control.
 The procedure e-claim note is not included on printed claims.

 Prior to version 7.0, the internal OD ClaimNum was used because it is unique for each claim.
 But it turns out that the PatNum is much more useful because some clearinghouses display this number in their reports.
 And if the number is PatNum, then it becomes very easy for the office to look up the patient being referenced.
 We currently use PatNum/ClaimNum, for example 3246/5412.

 Emdeon is known to add their own unique string to the end of whatever number is sent so that the number will be unique.
 In the case of a preauthorization followed by a claim, Denti-Cal requires that the number in this field be identical in both submissions.
 The string added by Emdeon would seem to break the requirement by Denti-Cal.
 Denti-Cal "has no funds" to refine their interfaces, so there may not be a workable solution.

 DentalXChange replaces (but stores) the claim ID received on the claim with a unique claim ID since very few PMS programs supply unique numbers.
 You are able to search claims by either ID in ClaimConnect so that you will have the unique claim ID available if checking on a claim with a Payer.